jmerort/PPP3/Glossary.md

 # Output
 Data that a program or part of it sends (to another program, to a screen, a file etc.).

+# Pass-by-reference
+Way of passing arguments to functions in which the function recieves a pointer to a variable and accesses the variable itself.

+# Pass-by-value
+Way of passing arguments to functions in which the function creates a (local) copy of the argument variable.

 # Post-condition
 Check done before a function returns its output to check if it is of the required type before returning it.